ab9rf/scripts/docs/pref-adjust.rst

 Usage
 -----

+``pref-adjust list``
+    List all types of preferences.
+No changes will be made to any units.
+``pref-adjust show``
+    Show the preferences of a unit.
 ``pref-adjust all|goth_all|clear_all``
-    Changes/clears preferences for all dwarves.
+    Changes/clears preferences for all units.
 ``pref-adjust one|goth|clear``
     Changes/clears preferences for the currently selected dwarf.
-``pref-adjust list``
-    List all types of preferences.
-No changes will be made to any dwarves.

 Examples
 --------

 ``pref-adjust all``
-    Change preferences for all dwarves to an ideal.
+    Change preferences for all units to an ideal.

 Goth mode
 ---------